seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the element-wise not-equal comparison.

   `nonzero(...) <torch/nonzero.html>`_
-  : Return the indices of non-zero elements.
+  : Return the index of non-zero elements.

   `ones(...) <torch/ones.html>`_
   : Return a tensor filled with ones.